-- b) the Dehcho Government or a body or office established by a Dehcho law; - Canada or the Government of the Northwest Territories, including a department, agency or office of either Canada or the Government of the Northwest Territories; or - d) a public body established by Legislation. - 4.3.2 A delegation under 4.3.1 must be in writing and, if under 4.3.1 (b) or (c) must be agreed to by the delegatee. - 4.3.3 A Dehcho Community Government has the capacity to enter into agreements to receive powers, including powers to enact laws, by delegation.
-The delegation agreement may include powers exercisable outside the Dehcho Community and powers to enact laws applicable outside the Dehcho Community. - 4.3.4 Where the Dehcho Government has delegated authority to a Dehcho Community Government to deliver programs for which federal or territorial funding would be available to the Dehcho Government if it were delivering the programs, the Dehcho Community Government will be treated as though the Dehcho Government had made the application to Canada or the Government of the Northwest Territories for program funding. - When applying to Canada or the Government of the Northwest Territories for funding under 4.3.4, a Dehcho Community Government will be treated as a separate entity for purposes of calculating the entitlement to and quantum of funding.
+- a) a public body or office established by a law of that Dehcho Community Government; - b) the Dehcho Government or a body or office established by a Dehcho law; - c) Canada or the Government of the Northwest Territories, including a department, agency or office of either Canada or the Government of the Northwest Territories; or - d) a public body established by Legislation. - 4.3.2 A delegation under 4.3.1 must be in writing and, if under 4.3.1 (b) or (c) must be agreed to by the delegatee. - 4.3.3 A Dehcho Community Government has the capacity to enter into agreements to receive powers, including powers to enact laws, by delegation.
+The delegation agreement may include powers exercisable outside the Dehcho Community and powers to enact laws applicable outside the Dehcho Community. - 4.3.4 Where the Dehcho Government has delegated authority to a Dehcho Community Government to deliver programs for which federal or territorial funding would be available to the Dehcho Government if it were delivering the programs, the Dehcho Community Government will be treated as though the Dehcho Government had made the application to Canada or the Government of the Northwest Territories for program funding. - 4.3.5 When applying to Canada or the Government of the Northwest Territories for funding under 4.3.4, a Dehcho Community Government will be treated as a separate entity for purposes of calculating the entitlement to and quantum of funding.